oveddan/blog/content/posts/electronic-rituals/indecision-space/index.md

 With the "Indecision Space", by repeating the experience of being stuck in indecision, then overcoming it and making a decision, the paricipant can learn to make choices without thinking too much about them.

 From Dan (me):

-> I first tried it out last night, when I was trying to figure out what to get for dinner.
+> I first tried it out last night, when I wanted to figure out what to get for dinner.
 > The Oracle in the space told me that the answer had to do with something straight.
 > I then connected that with Japanese food, because the shape of the country of Japan is somewhat straight,
 > and right away ordered sushi delivery.
 Normally I'd spend 10-20 minutes searching on Yelp or Seamless for the "perfect" meal.